colugomusic/dope/README.md

 - Dependencies are built locally at least once.
 Binaries can then be re-used.
 - Dope will call itself recursively when processing dependencies which also use dope for their sub-dependencies.
 - Dependencies can be downloaded from package archives, or cloned using git, or copied from some other local path on your computer.
 - There is no centralized package repository or community of package maintainers.
+There are no "recipes".
+There are no packages.
 This is not a package manager.
 - You have to use your brain to manually resolve version conflicts.
 We assume that if something during the build tries to use a version of a dependency which is not the one installed, then it will tell you about it.
 - There is no additional meta-data stored about the state of your dependencies such as which ones are installed and which ones aren't.
 - Dependencies are considered to be "installed" if `find_package(dependency_name REQUIRED CONFIG)` succeeds.